 Care should be taken when using alternative dispute resolution to value a business during divorce as not all forms are legally binding, and could lead to an incorrect valuation of the business.

 If your divorce isn’t amicable, the reality of valuing your business is that unless both parties jointly agree to an independent expert, both sides will likely appoint an expert who is biased to their needs.
-Britton and Time’s divorce solicitors will help you understand what is reasonable based on both experts’ reports.
+Our divorce solicitors in Brighton will help you understand what is reasonable based on both experts’ reports.

 Each method of valuing a business during divorce has its own merits, and our divorce solicitors will advise you on the best way forward for your circumstances.
 Once the valuations are complete, they will normally be included in a financial consent order and presented to the family court for approval.